-- Do NOT tape bulbs or tubes together or use rubber bands. - Do NOT over fill the lamps collection containers as they will be difficult to close during shipping preparations. - Do NOT stack material on top of the collection containers. - Do NOT throw in ballasts, light strings, batteries, phones, glass jars, ceramic dishes, aerosol cans, and other non-compliant materials.
-The recyclers do not have the capacity to handle these materials.
-They will be returned to you at your cost.
+- Do NOT tape bulbs or tubes together or use rubber bands. - Do NOT over fill the lamps collection containers as they will be difficult to close during shipping preparations. - Do NOT stack material on top of the collection containers.

 Gaylord Box Instructions